 6. Based On The Type Of Wood Used

 The cost of restaining your wood floors will vary based on the type of wood you used.
 Hickory flooring has a grain pattern that is highly visible and is prone to stains.
 Douglas fir and pine are also stain-friendly woods.
 The price will depend on the type of finish you will choose and the total square footage of your floors.
 You should also check the price before you decide how much to restain your hardwood floors.

 7. Look At The Type Of Wood You Have

 If you are considering refinishing your hardwood floors, make sure to look into the type of wood you have.
 Some species are more stain-friendly than others.
 Choosing the right type of stain for your wood floors will depend on its surface and grain pattern.
 In general, the cost will range from $0.78 to $3 per square foot.
 If you want to change the color of the hardwood floors, it will take about three coats of stain to cover the entire surface.

 Hardwood flooring can be costly to refinish.
 However, with high-quality restain hardwood floors, you can prolong the life of your floors for decades.
 The process can also extend the life of your floor.
 Just make sure that the stain lasts for a long time before it becomes stained again.
 Once you’ve installed the new stain, you’ll need to sand the wood floor again.
 If you decide to stain your wood floors yourself, you need to take into account the type of wood flooring.

-If you have hickory flooring, the cost of staining will vary between $1 and $3 per square foot.
+If you have hickory flooring, the cost to restain hardwood floors will vary between $1 and $3 per square foot.
 You’ll need to use steel wool between coats to prevent the stain from drying too quickly.
 A quality stain will last up to three years, so you can get great value for your money.